javaBin/ems-ios/README.md

 DO_NOT_USE_GA is provided only as a convenience for other developers to avoid having to have a google analytics key.
 DO_NOT_USE_CRASHLYTICS is provided only as a convenience for other developers to avoid having to have a crashlytics api key (and read the next section about the run script too).

-Neither should not be present in the CFLAGS setting when files are committed to git.
+DO_NOT_USE_PARSE is provided only as a convenience for other developers to avoid having to have a parse.com key and app ud.

-To exclude parse.com (remote notifications) - set the config plist setting for features > remote-notifications to false
+None of these three should not be present in the CFLAGS setting when files are committed to git.

 ## But I don't have the keys or accounts?